amills25/bootcamp-bank/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Retrieving Data

+Remember that we are using mock data that we saved as a JSON object.
+This is a great way to test your code.
+In practice, you'll want to put in your `axios` or `fetch` calls in those files to pull in data externally.

+## Favicon

+Your Next.js project comes with a `favicon.ico` that is the Vercel logo.
+This is the little icon you see at on the tab on your browser.
+If you want a custom one, you just need to pull in the image you want into `/app` and rename it to `favicon.ico` and obviously delete the original one.

+## Images

+All of your images should be in your `/public` folder.
+I make an `/images` folder inside of there for organizational purposes.